A world free of poverty, hunger and environmental degradation

 The new CGIAR Business Plan adds up to an ambitious but achievable set of innovations to create a more efficient, focused and less fragmented System.
 It represents a period of sustained change to proactively manage a necessary evolution of the CGIAR System as it faces profound shifts in its operating environment.

 The need for a global partnership to transform the food system while restoring our environment has never been greater.
 Through this Business Plan, CGIAR as a System is enhancing its performance and capacity to more fully deliver on its critical mandate.

 We have three goals, known as System Level Outcomes (SLOs):

-- improve food and nutrition security, and
+- Improve food and nutrition security;

-- to improve natural resources and ecosystem services.
+- Improve natural resources and ecosystem services.

 By 2030, the action of CGIAR and its partners will result in 150 million fewer hungry people, 100 million fewer poor people – at least 50% of whom are women, and 190 million HA less degraded land.

 CGIAR’s research for development and livelihood impact contributes to the SDGs and delivers direct benefit to the most vulnerable people by harnessing five global transformations to address by global challenges.